KalifasXD/Easy-Encryption/README.md

       ```
    - For the value, you need a **valid 64-character hexadecimal string**, which corresponds to a 256-bit key (32 bytes).
 You can use this [tool](https://www.browserling.com/tools/random-hex) to generate the required string.
 Just ensure you change the length from 32 to 64 before generating the key.
 Be sure to enclose the generated string within the quotation marks **("")**.

-   - Example of successfully creating an encryption key:
+   - Example of successfully creating an encryption key(make sure to remove any not required spaces:
      ```bash
         setx ENCRYPTION_KEY "cc212408572d1dccecfa07892b96b7e49741b810de13078a89dacaf852612f96" /M
      ```